Cov-ComSec/Cov-ComSec.github.io/content/galactic/index.md

 We are aiming to produce beginner friendly to more challenging; so, do not be disheartened if you cannot solve something, try another challenge.

 ### What type of challenges will there be?
 We aim to cover a wide range of topics related to ethical hacking, so there should be something for everyone.
+Topics to expect will be cryptography, forensics, mobile, opensource intelligence, pwn and reverse engineering (note this list is not a guarantee or exhaustive).

 ### I have never taken part in a CTF, can I join?
 Of course, everyone must start somewhere!
 We will release more guidance closer to the CTF.

+### What can I do to practice?
+For practice, we have re-released the challenges from Twelvetide, our Christmas 2021 CTF.

+The challenges are hosted on ComSec's CTF platform, which can be found at https://cueh-comsec.ctfd.io/.
+If you are new, you will need to create an account by clicking on register and signing up with your Coventry University group email address.

+Once signed in, scroll down to the "2021-12-26 TwelveTide CTF" and start with the "day 0 - Test 1" challenge which will take you through the steps required to download the CTF deployment virtual machine.
+After this challenge has been completed, feel free to solve the challenges in this category in any order you see fit.

 ### How can I help?
 The best way you can help is by spreading the word, please pass the link to this web page to your friends within the university.